laudenberg/twitter-com-extensions/README.md

+# Hipster Twitter

-Some Chrome extensions for twitter.com
+## Some Chrome extensions for twitter.com
-===

 ### Features

-To disable any feature, simply remove its file's reference from `manifest.json`.

-- `new-tweets-click.js`
 - When clicking on "23 new tweets" the window will scroll to the first new tweet.
-- `display-ragefaces-inline.js`
+- Switches *@screenname* with *Full Name* where applicable for better user identification.
-  - Looks for ragefac.es-links in displayed tweets every 2 seconds and adds their thumb inline.
+- Replaces ragefac.es-links by their thumb inline.
-  - Also unshortens any shortener-URLs (will be refactored).
+- Unshortens any shortened URLs.

+Any feature can be disbled in the extension's options.

 ### Installation and Upgrading